What’s your job title and what does the gig entail?

 Do you still harbor other aspirations?

-How has working in an office environment changed you?
+How has working in an office

 Is your office more The Office or Mad Men?